Ph.D. in Media & Public Affairs

-January 25 for fall admission (no spring admission for Ph.D.)
+Deadline: We accept applications by January 25 for fall admission (no spring admission for Ph.D.).

 After initial screening, finalists for admission to the doctoral program are invited to LSU and the Manship School for a campus visit and interview at our expense.
 Applicants living outside the U.S. are invited to participate in the interview process via Skype.
 Final offers for admission are made after the campus visit, typically the first or second week in March.

 For further information, contact: